5 Things to Know in Case You Outlive Your Partner

 Sara Gelsheimer By: Sara Gelsheimer

-I can only imagine how agonizing it must be to lose your spouse.
-However, coping with the loss of your other half while trying to piece together the financial situation that often follows is something no one should have to face.
-That’s why it’s so important to get your financial affairs in order before this kind of tragedy occurs.
-Even if you’ve already experienced the loss of your husband, you can still take steps now to leave your family in better shape after you are gone.
+That’s why it’s so important to get your financial affairs in order before this kind of tragedy occurs and get both partners engaged in setting and understanding your financial plan.
+Even if you’ve already experienced the loss of your partner, you can still take steps now to leave your family in better shape after you are gone.

-Download this estate planning worksheet to help you work through the five items below.
-Then, clearly label it and give copies to your loved ones.
+Once you’ve completed the memo, clearly label it and give copies to your loved ones.
 Make sure they also know who to call—your financial planner, estate attorney, CPA, etc.—if something were to happen to you.
-(Need help?
-Plancorp is happy to assist in completing these types of documents.)

 1. Have a good understanding of your assets and debts.